Joint dislocation: Diagnosis

-Initial evaluation of a suspected joint dislocation should begin with a thorough patient history, including mechanism of injury, and physical examination.
+Initial evaluation of a suspected joint dislocation begins with a thorough patient history, including mechanism of injury, and physical examination.
 Special attention should be focused on the neurovascular exam both before and after reduction, as injury to these structures may occur during the injury or during the reduction process.
-Subsequent imaging studies are frequently obtained to assist with diagnosis.
+Imaging studies are frequently obtained to assist with diagnosis and to determine the extent of injury.